 5 questions to ask before a mammogram

-We often think of breast cancer when we hear the “M” word.
+We often think of breast cancer when we hear the word mammogram.
 However, a mammogram is simply an X-ray of the breasts to help make sure your breasts are healthy.
 These X-rays may pick up signs of breast cancer or other breast conditions that can’t be seen or felt.1

 You’ve likely read articles about mammograms or heard stories from friends or family who may have gotten them, and maybe now you’re ready to get one yourself.
 Read on to learn which questions to ask your doctor, how to help prepare for your visit and what to expect from your mammogram.

 When it comes to preventive health, there may be no such thing as “too early”.
 Especially when we’re talking about spotting cancer.
 It’s not a fun topic to talk about, but your doctor can help make you feel comfortable and heard.
 Whether you’re ready to schedule your first mammogram or you’re still a few years away, here are 5 questions to start the conversation when you feel ready.

-Once you turn 40 (cue the funny-but-a-little-hurtful cards about getting old), you might choose to get yearly screening mammograms up until you’re 44.
+Once you turn 40, you might choose to get yearly screening mammograms up until you’re 44.
 The American Cancer Society’s guidelines recommend women 45 to 54 get their yearly mammograms, no question.
-Once you hit 55 (and you’ve had a clean bill of breast health), you might switch to getting one every other year.2
+Once you turn 55 (and you’ve had a clean bill of breast health), your doctor might let you know you can get one every other year.2

 If you’re at greater risk for developing breast cancer, you may need to start earlier than 40.
 Be sure to tell your doctor if you have any of these risk factors:3